(Almost) Everything That You Want To Know About Royalty Claim’s Data

 About Dae Bogan

 Dae Bogan is a music rights executive, serial entrepreneur, and educator with over fifteen years of experience in the music industry.
-Currently, he is the Head of Third-Party Partnerships at the Mechanical Licensing Collective and Lecturer at the UCLA Herb Alpert School of Music.
+Currently, he is the Head of Third-Party Partnerships at The Mechanical Licensing Collective.